SoftDevJohn/mountaineering/docs/04-GitBranchngModel.md

-git checkout -b release-0.2 develop
+`git checkout -b release-0.2 develop`
-Bump up the version number immediately in my version.txt before doing anything else. git commit -a -m "Bumped version number to 0.2"
+Bump up the version number immediately in my version.txt before doing anything else.
+`git commit -a -m "Bumped version number to 0.2"`
 Make whatever last minute changes are necessary to get this into production.

 Commit the changes.

-git commit -a -m "Make a few production release changes"
+`git commit -a -m "Make a few production release changes"`

 Now merge it on to the master, this is effectively a production release.

-git checkout master
+`git checkout master`
-git merge --no-ff release-0.2
+`git merge --no-ff release-0.2`

 Now tag the release
-git tag -a 0.2
+git tag -a 0.2``

+`Delete the branch`

 git branch -d release-0.2

+Push our repository, together with its tags, to the origin repository,

-git push origin --tags
+`git push origin --tags`

 #### Quick Production Bug fixes

 In this case we create a 'hotfix' branch off the 'master' and then merge it back on the 'master' and also on to the 'develop' branch.

-git checkout -b hotfix-0.1.1 master
+`git checkout -b hotfix-0.1.1 master`

-We use the naming convention hotfix-*, which takes the existing version and append new minor number as bug fix.
+*We use the naming convention hotfix-*, which takes the existing version and append new minor number as bug fix.*

-The first thing to do is bump up the version number and commit it.
-In this example, I use a simple version.txt file.
+The first thing to do is bump up the version number and commit it. *In this example, I use a simple version.txt file.*

-git commit -a -m "Bumped version number to 0.2.1"
+`git commit -a -m "Bumped version number to 0.2.1"`

 Now make the urgent bug fixes and commit the changes.

-git commit -m "Fixed severe production bug"
+`git commit -m "Fixed severe production bug"`

+Now merge with the master

-git checkout master
+`git checkout master`
+`git merge --no-ff hotfix-0.2.1`

+Tag the release with the new version number

-git merge --no-ff hotfix-0.2.1 git tag -a 0.2.1
+`git tag -a 0.2.1`

 Also add the bug fix to the develop branch.

 git checkout develop
 git merge --no-ff hotfix-0.2.1 git branch -d hotfix-0.2.1